 Erez Katz, CEO and Co-founder of Lucena Research

-How to use Machine Learning to Measure the Predictive Nature of Analyst Scores
+How to use Machine Learning to Measure the Predictive Nature of Analyst Ratings

 Change in sentiment by reputable analysts can often lead to stock movement.
 Some investors are influenced by “expert” opinions, but many wonder if by the time an analyst publishes a new report on a publicly traded company, if the sentiment is already baked into the price.